yoctoproject/poky/documentation/dev-manual/layers.rst

 -  ``distro.test_distro_no_set_distros``: Tests to ensure a DISTRO layer does not set the distribution when the layer is added.

+For a complete list of tests, see the :oe_git:`scripts/lib/checklayer/cases
+</openembedded-core/tree/scripts/lib/checklayer/cases>` directory in
+:term:`OpenEmbedded-Core (OE-Core)`.

 Enabling Your Layer
 ===================